anudeepadi/Text-Summarization-API/README.md

 #### Frontend:

-1. Navigate to the `ui` directory inside the project.
+1. Navigate to the `UI` directory inside the project.

 2. Install the required Node.js packages: